 2. Create the first fold.
 Fold the bottom of both legs of your jeans up.
 For feminine styles, this pleat is usually about 5 inches wide.
 For men’s styles, this fold is usually thicker, about 3 to 10 inches.

 3. Make the second fold.
 For feminine styles, fold the cuff again 3 inches, making it a double cuff.
-For masculine styles, normally this one, a wide cuff is enough to create a wide cuff look.
-The men’s style allows you to put your pants back on again, if you wish.
-Just be aware that the look might not be what you are aiming for, as another large cuff will be quite high on your calf.
+Be aware that the look might not be what you are aiming for, as another large cuff will be quite high on your calf.
 For feminine styles, this cuff is best used for a casual look pair with sneakers.
 For men, this cuff works well with thicker jeans and paired with boots.

 Method 3 of 5: Making the rolled cuff